-According to Merriam-Webster, “racism” is the belief that race is a “fundamental determinant” of a person’s traits and abilities.
-This creates a hierarchy where certain races are “superior” to others.
-The second entry in the dictionary digs more into the idea of racism and power.
-“Racism” is the “systemic oppression” of a racial group so that another group has a social, economic, and political advantage.
-Both definitions matter in this article, which addresses ten root causes of racism on a systemic and also a personal or individual level.
+According to Merriam-Webster, “racism” is the belief that a person’s race is a “fundamental determinant” of their traits and abilities.
+In the real world, this has led to persistent and insidious beliefs about superior and inferior races.
+Racism is also the “systemic oppression” of a racial group, giving other groups a social, economic, and political advantage.
+Both definitions matter in this article, which addresses ten root causes of racism (specifically against Black people) on a systemic and individual level.

 Cause #2: Scientific racism

 While many say ignorance sparks racism, some of history’s most intelligent minds were behind racist ideas.
 Around the end of the 18th century, science replaced religion and superstition as the intellectual authority.
 In the way scientists started categorizing animals and plants, they also started categorizing humans.
 In 1776, German scientist Johann Fredrich Blumenbach classified humans into five groups, putting “Caucasian,” or “the white race” at the top.
 In the mid-1800s, Samuel George Morton posited that brain size was linked to intelligence.
 He concluded that white people had larger skulls and were therefore intellectually superior.
 While scientific texts were not widely available in this era, Morton’s ideas managed to spread in accessible publications, like cheap periodicals.

 Scientific racism only grew stronger as the years went by.
 The Nazis relied heavily on classifications, eugenics, and other racist junk science when justifying their genocide.
 While no longer held in high regard, scientific racism continues to this day thanks to groups like the Pioneer Fund, which supports publications writing about race-based differences in intelligence.